Chicamacomico Life-Saving Station: History

 crew; Numerous accolades and awards were bestowed upon the 6 life-savers including gold medals in their honor presented by King George V of the United Kingdom and the Grand Cross of the American Cross of Honor.
 To date only eleven Grand Cross of the American Cross of Honor awards have been bestowed in the history of the United States with six being bestowed upon the members of the CLSS.

 Today, Chicamacomico forms the most complete USLSS site in the nation, and still presents the reenactment of the historic Beach Apparatus Drill every Thursday during summer tourist season.
-This drill includes during the historic Lyle Gun and rescuing a live victim from the simulated ship wreck.
+This drill includes firing the historic Lyle Gun and rescuing a live victim from the simulated ship wreck.